 Kevin Miller

-Millke03@metrostate.edu
+millke03@metrostate.edu

 Human trafficking destroys lives across the globe.
-From Nigeria to Brooklyn Park, the vulnerable are exploited for their money, labor, and bodies.
+From Nigeria to Brooklyn Park, the vulnerable are exploited for their money, labor and bodies.
 One student at Metropolitan State University is using her story to illustrate that fact and help those at risk.
-Her name is Bukola Oriola and she is founder of a local non-profit called The Entian Story.
+Her name is Bukola Oriola and she is founder of a local non-profit called The Enitan Story.
 She will be touring six universities in Nigeria to raise awareness about the dangers of human trafficking.
 The tour is called “Bringing the Story Back Home,” and it will run from Sept.
 10-Sept.
 20, 2015.

-Oriola is not only the founder of The Enitan Story; she is also a survivor of human trafficking.
-She was raised in Nigeria, but fell victim to human trafficking while living in the north Metro.
+Oriola is not only the founder of The Enitan Story, she is also a survivor of human trafficking.
+She was raised in Nigeria, but fell victim to human trafficking while living in the north Metro area.
 She said her experience inspired this tour.
 “Since I stepped out in 2007, from the first day I stepped out at Winnona State University to tell my story, the question I got was ‘What are you doing to bring your story back to your home country?’” she said.
 “I’ve been thinking about taking this back to Nigeria, and I’ve been planning it for three years.
 I’m glad it’s becoming a reality.”

 “Bringing the Story Back Home” will be The Enitan Story’s first trip to Nigeria.
 While on this tour, Oriola will teach college-aged Nigerians about the risks of traveling abroad and about human trafficking in general.
 Oriola said many people in Nigeria dream of travelling abroad to find a better life.
 While the potential to flourish in another country exists, international travel can increase the risk of victimization.
-She said traffickers will often lure in victims with promises of employment, education, or love.
-She does not want to discourage the youth from travel or success, but rather she wants to equip them with the tools to protect themselves.
+She said traffickers will often lure victims with promises of employment, education or love.
+She does not want to discourage the youth from travel or success, but, rather, she wants to equip them with the tools to protect themselves.
 “I believe education is the key to prevention,” she said.

 The decision to focus on college students was deliberate.
 “The reason I have chosen this audience is that they are the youth and they are armor bearers in the community,” she said in a press release.
 “They form the perfect niche to spread the message to the younger generation and also leverage it to the older folks in the community.”

-Oriola will visit 6 institutions of higher learning over a ten day period.
+Oriola will visit six institutions of higher learning over a ten-day period.
 At each school, there will be events and speeches teaching the students about the dangers of human trafficking, ways to prevent it, and ways protect themselves.

 During the tour’s finale, Oriola will premiere a documentary produced by The Office for Victims of Crime called “The Faces of Human Trafficking.”
 She will also be giving away copies of her book, “Imprisoned: The Travails of a Trafficked Victim.”

 Three other survivors of human trafficking will be featured alongside Oriola on a survivor panel.
 The other panel members will be Shandra Woworuntu, Harold D’Souza and Evelyn Chumbow.
 They are a diverse group of both women and men, all of whom were born in different countries and subjected to different forms of human trafficking.
 However, they share a common thread: all of these survivors were originally victimized in the United States.
-She said the mix of individuals will show that human trafficking is not bound by national lines or a potential destination.
+Oriola said the mix of individuals will show that human trafficking is not bound by national lines or a potential destination.